COVID-19 information for students

 If you are unwell, you must stay at home and not return to campus until you are fully recovered.
 If you have cold, flu or COVID-19 symptoms, seek medical advice—contact your GP or Healthline on 0800 358 5453.

 If you are told by health authorities to self-isolate you must do so immediately.
-If you are living in halls, you should let your Head of Hall know.

 When on campus, please follow the hygiene practices advised by the Ministry of Health—regularly wash your hands with soap for at least 20 seconds, use the hand sanitiser stations placed around the University, and cough and sneeze into your elbow.